Malachov/Awesome-python-md-documentation-cheatsheet/languages/python.md

 Generator generate values one after one, when it\s needed.
 Instead of been generated all at once Example of generator is range(10000)

-# Decorators
+## Decorators

-Dekorators are functions, that wrap other functions, by that it can change it's behavior.
+Dekorators are functions, that wrap other functions, by that it can change it's behaviour.

     def nekolikrat(puvodni_funkce):
         def repeat_function(*args, **kwargs):